 Surrounded by soccer and economic powerhouses Argentina and Brazil, the country is one of the poorest in the region.
 The corruption watchdog group Transparency International ranks it 150 out of 176 nations.
 In 1990s, Paraguay could not offer modern infrastructure, an efficient banking system or direct flights to Asuncion from other South American capitals.

-But Leoz, a real estate magnate involved in Paraguayan soccer decades before he became CONMEBOL's president in 1986, could offer land donated by a municipality, as well as the promise that the affairs of the organization would be off-limits to authorities.
+But Leoz, a real estate magnate involved in Paraguayan soccer decades before he became CONMEBOL's president in 1986, could offer land donated by a municipality, and the promise that the affairs of the organization would be off-limits to authorities.

 For years, the organization's headquarters rotated with its president, but in 1990 confederation heads voted to put it permanently in Asuncion.
 The building was dedicated in 1998, and the complex grew over the next decade.